TheCyberWeaver/obvault/Math/Abstract Algebra/Section 10 Cosets and The Theorem of Lagrange.md

 partition of $\mathbb Z_6$ into cosets of the subgroup $H=\{0,3\}$ the cosets are $\{0,3\}\{1,4\}\{2,5\}$
 ![[Pasted image 20250605105608.png|459]]
 We see the partition of the group again forms a group.
+This group is called as [[Section 14 Factor Groups#14.1 Definition Factor Group|Factor Group]]

 ## The Theorem of Lagrange
 > [!PDF|note] [[Math/_Books_/A First Course in Abstract Algebra.pdf#page=105&selection=241,0,254,1&color=note|p.100]]
 >